wso2con/2025-BCN-choreo-tutorial-2/reademe2.md

 All components are deployed and managed through Choreo, ensuring secure communication and monitoring.

-### 1. Setup
+### 1. Create a new project

-1. Install the Choreo CLI
+Choreo project allows you to group related components together.
+It also creates a newtwok boundry around the components and allows you to manage incoming and outgoing traffic.

 1. Create a new project
+    1. project display name: `Expense Tracker`
-    1. Project name: `Choreo-Tutorial-2`
+    1. Project name: `expense-tracker`
-    1. Project description: `Choreo Tutorial 2`
+    1. Project description: `Personal Expense Tracking Application`
+    1. Select `Authorize with Github`
+    1. Go though the github flow and authorize the application to access [2025-BCN-choreo-tutorial-2](https://github.com/hevayo/2025-BCN-choreo-tutorial-2) repository.
+    1. Select project directory as `expense-tracker`
+    1. Click `Create`

 ### 2. Creating dependent components